davidorban/sensayhacks/documentation/vercel-deployment-monitor.md

 4. **Missing Key Props**: List items without unique key props

 For each detected error, the monitor will provide a specific suggestion based on our [Linting Guide](./linting-guide.md).

-## How It Works

-The monitor uses the following approach:

-1. **Polling**: Checks for new deployments every 10 seconds using `vercel list --yes`
-2. **Deployment Tracking**: When a new deployment is detected, monitors its status
-3. **Status Checks**: Polls the deployment status every 5 seconds using `vercel inspect`
-4. **Error Handling**: If a deployment fails, retrieves and analyzes the logs with `vercel logs`

 ## Troubleshooting